-- 1) Restore the Router's configuration to its factory default settings.
-If you don't know how to do that, please refer to section T1. - 2) Use the default user name and password: admin, admin. - 3) Try to configure your Router once again by following the instructions in the previous steps in 3.2 Login.
+- 1) Restore the modem router's configuration to its factory default settings.
+If you don't know how to do that, please refer to section T1. - 2) Use the default user name and password: admin, admin. - 3) Try to configure your modem router once again by following the instructions in 3.2 Login.